Kidtech startup SuperAwesome raises $17M, with strategic investment from Microsoft’s M12 venture fund – TechCrunch

 Kidtech startup SuperAwesome has raised an additional $17 million in funding, which includes a new strategic investment from Microsoft’s venture fund, M12.
-Others participating in the round include existing investors, Mayfair Equity, Hoxton Ventures, and Ibis, along with other angels.
+Others participating in the round include existing investors Mayfair Equity, Hoxton Ventures and Ibis, along with other angels.

 To date, SuperAwesome has raised $37 million in outside investment.